 Start with these five steps for finding and fixing quality furnishings.

 1. Reasons for Renting

 First, consider why you need to change your furniture.
 This will help you narrow down vendors and sources.
 If you’re outfitting a new office or clinic that will stay in place for the long term, you might want to own the furnishings.

-However, a short-term project or an upcoming move to a new building might call for renting instead, says Bob Buzzell, vice president of marketing for CORT, a nationwide furniture rental company and pre-owned furniture dealer that routinely works with Fortune 500 companies.
+However, a short-term project or an upcoming move to a new building might call for renting instead, says Bob Buzzell, former VP of commercial development for CORT, a nationwide furniture rental company and pre-owned furniture dealer that routinely works with Fortune 500 companies.